+'''

-Initialization ::= ... ← [ Expression ] | = [ Expression ]
+Initialization ::= ... ← [Expression] | = [Expression]

+'''

 The Expression must be a compile-time constant Expression of type CARDINAL.
 At run-time, Mesa creates a string structure with maxlength equal to this Expression's value, length equal to zero, and text uninitialized.
 The declared string variable is then set to point to this string structure.
 If an IdList is declared with this form of initialization, all of the listed variables initially point to the same string structure.
-It is recommended that this "feature" be avoided.